jmeowmeow/PixieReport/express-progress/tasks.md

 - [ ] Remove neglected endpoint handlers which have served their purpose
 - [ ] Remove console.log for routine operations.
 - [ ] Update the prospectus document.
-- [ ] Add an about/credits/source/acknowledgements page.
+- [ ] Add an about/credits/source/acknowledgements page to the source.
 - [ ] Consider assertions as a prelude to tests.
 - [ ] Consider TheDryPrinciple for resources.
 - [ ] Is there a jslint to run for suggested cleanup?